 If there’s one single location on the face of this planet that can lay claim to being the party capital of the world it’s Rio de Janeiro in Brazil.
 Sure, there are lots of other festivals and parties you can jet off to take part in, but name one other party where 4 million people get together, to get down, get sweaty, and have fun for an entire week.

 That wasn’t a typo, by the way – the Rio Carnival has 4 million participants each year, although many of those are locals, or Cariocas.
-There’s also a huge influx of tourists to Rio de Janeiro during the carnival, presenting you with literally thousands of opportunities to meet and greet with either the sultry local girls, or hot tourists instead.
+There’s also a huge influx of tourists to Rio de Janeiro during the carnival, presenting you with literally thousands of opportunities to meet and greet with either the sultry latin women or hot tourists instead.

 This week-long street party can trace its roots back to the European tradition each year of honoring the God of Wine.
 The same frenetic energy, and naked abandon of those parties, crossed the Atlantic and became what is now the Rio Carnival.
 It’s a celebration of everything fun, and a reminder we’re all probably here for a good time and not a long time.

 The timetable for the carnival is that it starts on the Friday before Shrove Tuesday, and officially ends at midday on Ash Wednesday.
 If you’re not familiar with those events that’s because they’re based around the Christian holiday of Lent.